Sarpreet Singh: Style of play

-Solely appearing as an attacking midfielder for the Wellington Phoenix but often deployed as a deep-lying playmaker or winger for Bayern Munich II, the left-footed Singh acted as primary playmaker for the Phoenix under Mark Rudan during the 2018–19 A-League season.
+Solely appearing as an attacking midfielder for the Wellington Phoenix but often deployed as a deep-lying playmaker or winger for Bayern Munich II, the left-footed Singh acted as primary playmaker for the Phoenix under Marko Rudan during the 2018–19 A-League season.
 With a nimble gait and quick turn of pace, alongside exceptional vision and creativity for his age, Singh has earned comparisons to German attacking midfielder Mesut Özil.

 Personal life

 Singh was born in Auckland and is of Indian descent.
-While at Bayern, Singh has been taking German lessons twice a week.
+While at Bayern, Singh was taking German lessons twice a week.